-The positive experiences of social connection, caring relationships, and community are linked to happiness, resiliency, and well-being.56,57 At times we find ourselves in situations where we are unable to affect a change or make a difference in our own or someone else’s life.
+The positive experiences of social connection, caring relationships, and community are linked to happiness, resiliency, and well-being.
+We find ourselves in situations where we cannot affect a change or make a difference in our own or someone else’s life.
 The ancient practice of loving-kindness meditation (also known as “metta” meditation) focuses on developing feelings of goodwill, kindness, and warmth – feelings that

-we do have the ability to control.
+we can control.
 Loving-kindness meditation serves as one way to take a pause, relieve stress, and to extend kindness and compassion to ourselves and others.

-Research has shown routinely practicing loving-kindness mediation can induce the relaxation response and increase feelings of love, joy, hope, well-being, compassion and social connection.
-58-64 It has also been shown to decrease emotional tension and symptoms of depression and posttraumatic stress disorder (PTSD).65
+Research has shown that routinely practicing loving-kindness mediation can induce a relaxation response and increase feelings of love, joy, hope, well-being, compassion, and social connection.
+It has also been shown to decrease emotional tension and symptoms of depression and posttraumatic stress disorder (PTSD).

 This practice is appropriate for any location at any time of the day.
 Loving-kindness meditation can be practiced seated or lying down, with the eyes closed or open with a soft downward gaze.
 Classically, the meditation is practiced using 6 categories and 4 phrases.